 From geckos that “bark” to the wiggly-wobbly walk of a chameleon (and lots of great creatures in between) I might not be able to write the Hitchhiker’s Guide to the Galaxy, but let me entertain you this Saturday with other fun tidbits…

+Have you ever heard of a “quagga?”
+What’s black, and white, and red all over?
 Answers to these questions within my newly published essay at travel website, iExplore!
 Click here (or the photo above) to join me as I search for these “extinct” zebra, the elusive pygmy falcon, and capture a bit of travel photography … More Resurrecting the Bare-Bottomed Zebra

+Happy Tuesday, readers!
 Sharing a few snaps of a couple collared barbets.
 These two might be a mating pair.
 Does this surprise you?
 If so, you’re probably familiar with birds, and know that many male birds have more color, or striking variation in color, than females.
 The generally accepted explanation for this is that males … More Tuesdays in Tshwane: Collared Barbet

 We’re going to try our hand at real bush camping, in the Okavango Delta of Botswana.
 No fences.
 No bathrooms.
 No showers.
 Just a couple crazy Americans and a shovel to dig a loo.
 Want to come?
 You might die.
 You might get eaten.

 Kurt and I have been discussing how we’re currently both in “Kruger withdrawal.”
 It’s been several months since our last visit, and I’m not quite sure how we’re coping.
 Some recent lion activity on one of the sightings websites we follow had me thinking about the lions we saw there on our last trip.
 We … More Lions in The Kruger

 We came across this baby giraffe with its mother in Pilanesberg last year.
 One of the youngest we’ve seen yet.